Obituaries

 Read more

-Friends are encouraged to support David’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
-A memorial gathering was held on Thursday, February 6, 2025, from 11:00 a.m. to 1:00 p.m. with a brief memorial at 1:00 p.m. with Pastor Don Francis officiating at Pray Funeral Home in Charlotte.
-If desired, the family suggests memorial contributions may be made in his honor to the American Diabetes Association (diabetes.org).
+Friends are encouraged to support Bob’s family by attending services or sharing memories on his Tribute Page at www.prayfuneral.com.
+A memorial service will be held on Monday, May 5, 2025, 11:00 a.m. at the St. John’s Episcopal Church in Charlotte with Rev. Wendy Brown officiating.
+A visitation will be held just prior to the service beginning at 10:30 a.m.
+If desired, the family suggests memorial contributions to the St. John’s Episcopal Church.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read more